 - Debt to Equity

 This section of the book explains these ratios in detail, how their respective formulas are utilized and the proper interpretation of the respective ratio.
-The following is a summary of each ratio:
+The following sections introduce the respective leverage ratios.

 The debt ratio is a simple comparison of total debt to total assets.
 It is common for certain industries to have higher debt than other industries.
 For example, a real estate investment trust will carry debt of more than 70% of total assets.
 This makes sense, real estate is a long term investment, bonds are issued to buy the apartment complexes or commercial locations.
 Rents cover operating costs and the remaining amounts pay interest and debt service for the real estate.
 Other industries have lower ratios of debt.
 Retail has less than 65% of its assets covered by debt.
 Here are some guiding ratios based on the respective industry: